mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e-cheatsheet/channel-menu.md

 ***

 ### `cy.uiOpenChannelMenu(item)`
-Open the Channel Menu by clicking the channel header title or dropdown icon at the center channel view.
+Open the Channel Menu by clicking the channel header title or dropdown icon when viewing a channel.

 - `item`
 < <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type">string</a> >